W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ³The Holy Spirit is the Mind of the Atonement.
 ⁴He represents a state of mind close enough to One-mindedness that transfer to it is at last possible.
 ⁵Perception is not knowledge, but it can be transferred to knowledge, or cross over into it.
-⁶It might even be more helpful here to use the literal meaning of transferred or ‘carried over’, since the last step is taken by God.
+⁶It might even be more helpful here to use the literal meaning of transferred or “carried over’, since the last step is taken by God.

 ::: details Expanded
 God honoured even the miscreations of His [God’s] children because they [God’s-children] had made them [miscreations].